 Introduced in Australia in 1985, the CGT means you have to pay a levy on that capital gain in the year you dispose of the asset.
 A capital gain tax can apply to shares, contractual rights, licences and even personal collectables above a certain value, but you’ll most often hear about it in the context of real estate.

-You buy a 3-bedroom investment property in October 1999 for $194,000.
+For example, you buy a three-bedroom investment property in October 1999 for $194,000.
 In 2018, you sell this property for $770,000.
 Your purchasing costs in 1999 were $2,500.
 Over the years of ownership, costs were $168,820, and the sale costs $30,500.
-Therefore, the difference between the purchase and sale price, less costs is $374,180.
+Therefore, the difference between the purchase and sale price, less cost, is $374,180.

 |Total Ownership Costs||$201,820|

 How is capital gains tax calculated in Australia?

 While other countries, like the US and UK, also have a capital gains tax, these are calculated in different ways.
 For this reason, it’s crucial to ensure you reference the correct information when determining how capital gains tax is calculated on property in Australia.

 In Australia, the CGT is calculated by treating net capital gains as taxable income in the year the asset was sold or disposed of.
 If you have held that asset for more than 12 months, the gain is first discounted by 50% for individual taxpayers, or by 33.3% for superannuation funds.

 The first step towards calculating your capital gains tax is always determining your cost base.
 This is the amount you paid for the asset, as well as costs incurred in buying and selling it and incidental expenses, which may include:

 Otherwise known as capital cost, these may include:

 - Costs of transfer